KarimaFathi/PFE-Code-HA-Rancher/README.md

 # Principle
 The approach to accomplish the tasks outlined above leverages Terraform Modules and Ansible Roles :
 - A module for the infrastructure (creating VMs in vSphere).
-- A Role for the installation of RKE2.f
+- A Role for the installation of RKE2.
 - A Role for installing and configuring Nginx.
 - A Role for installing and configuring Bind.
 - A Role for Deploying Rancher on the RKE2 cluster.

+# Usage

+## Pre-requisites

+### Variables
+To enhance Terraform module flexibility, variables lack default values, necessitating explicit configuration input.
+Instead of responding to prompts during `terraform apply`, a more efficient solution involves using a tfvars file.
+This file, with simple key-value pairs, streamlines the configuration process, supplying Terraform with all essential input.